CanGuv/Python-Projects/FootballScoutingNetwork/README.md

     - Execute the cells sequentially.

-    - The notebook will load, process, and visualize the data step by step.
+    - The notebook will load, process, and visualise the data step by step.

 3. Data Preparation:

     - The dataset is filtered to exclude irrelevant columns and cleaned for missing or inconsistent values.

-4. Visualization:
+4. Visualisation:

     - Generates interactive visualisations using bokeh.
 Users can customise these visualisations by modifying the relevant code sections.